Behind the scenes of filming The Favourite movie at Hatfield House

 The Mummy's Rachel Weisz plays Sarah Churchill, Queen Anne's close friend, confidante and clandestine lover.

-From award-winning Greek director Yorgos Lanthimos, The Favourite is “a bawdy, acerbic tale of royal intrigue, passion, envy and betrayal”, with all three female leads tipped for Oscar nominations come Academy Awards season.
+From award-winning Greek director Yorgos Lanthimos, The Favourite is “a bawdy, acerbic tale of royal intrigue, passion, envy and betrayal”, with all three female leads receiving Oscar nominations.

 After wrapping filming last year, producers Ceci Dempsey, of Scarlet Films, and Ed Guiney, of Element Pictures, said: “Yorgos' view of Queen Anne's court in 18th century England will be a period film like no other.”